renweview/WWCodeMobile/iOSStudyCircle/Project1/readme.md

-After having gone through 13 chapters on Combine and SwiftUI these past 11 sessions, let’s get some hands on practise! 👩🏻‍💻
+After having gone through part 1 and 2 of the book _("Asynchronous Programming with SwiftUI with Combine" by Peter Friese)_ in our previous sessions, let’s get some hands on practise with Combine!

+If you have haven't read the book / attended our sessions, but have some idea of Combine, we encourage you to try this coding challenge and join us in our discussion session on June 2nd 👩🏻‍💻

-We will work on 🌦️ [this Weather app](https://github.com/kroshkaEvan/Weather) and convert it into Combine.
+We will work on 🌦️ [this Weather app](https://github.com/kroshkaEvan/Weather) and refactor it with Combine.
 Also, this would be a great way to review SwiftUI with MVVM.🤩

 You can share your project solutions inside this folder :)